USRSE/usrse.github.io/README.md

 ---
 ```

-Note that this straight forward format is recommended only for easy repetitions.
+Note that this straightforward format is recommended only for easy repetitions.
 Also
-note that not all rrule fields are rendered to the template, so you should check the calendar.html template
+note that not all [rrule](https://jakubroztocil.github.io/rrule/) fields are rendered to the template, so you should check the calendar.html template
 to see what is supported (view source) or the [_includes/events/event.js](_includes/events/event.js)
 for the logic.
 If you need to, for example "repeat on the first tuesday of every month" you should use an rdate string
 instead.
 Here is an example: